About Medicare

 The window begins 3 months before you turn 65, includes the month you turn 65, and lasts up to 3 months after.
 This is called your Initial Election Period.

-Part B has a monthly premium, however if you have insurance from an employer or another credible source you may be able to delay Part B. Speak with a human resources or your benefits administrator to find out if you can delay going on Medicare Part B.
+If you have insurance from an employer or another creditable source, you may be able to delay enrolling in Medicare Part B. Speak with your benefits administrator to find out if you can delay going on Part B without penalty.

-- There are essentially two different options for Medicare health coverage.
+3. There are two main coverage paths for most seeking Medicare health insurance.

 If you have questions, please contact us.
 Our dedicated licensed agents are happy to assist you.
 Call 1-855-611-4856.